What We Do

 What is TBRI® Training?

-Through OrphanWise’s four-part TBRI® training, caregivers will learn the three basic principles adults can employ to heal the injuries trauma has inflicted upon the children in their care:
+Through CareEQUIP’s four-part TBRI® training, caregivers will learn the three basic principles adults can employ to heal the injuries trauma has inflicted upon the children in their care:

 TBRI® has been shown in studies to be effective in promoting drastic change in the outcomes for struggling kids and teens.
 Researchers at the Karyn Purvis Institute of Child Development regularly conduct studies demonstrating the efficacy of TBRI®, and have discovered: